taeewonnn/tp/docs/DeveloperGuide.md

 **Extensions:**

 1a.
-Index provided by user is invalid/out of range of global contact list.
+Index provided by user is invalid/out of range of global participant list.
 - 1a1.
 Eventy displays an error message to alert the User. </br>
   *Use case ends*